0xRyN/EAN13-Barcode-Generator/README.md

-# Barcode Project - TODO
+# A Javascript EAN-13 Barcode generator